-I also check the Harmony One Reddit Community to check if there’s any feedback about the validator that I’m interested in delegating my tokens with.
+I also check the Harmony One Reddit Community to see if there’s any feedback about the validator that I’m interested in delegating my tokens with.
 If there’s no negative feedback, then I’ll just proceed to delegate my token.

 To delegate your $One tokens, click on ‘Delegate.’